The Importance of Annual Leave for Employees

 I have never believed that vacations are luxuries.
 They are necessities-just like shelter, clothes and food, they make us feel like humans and not like animals that care only for survival.

 You may be thinking that if your staff aren’t using their annual leave then it is great for you and your business.
 After all, they will be in the office working on their assigned projects instead of spending time focusing on their personal lives.
 This means you don’t need to worry about finding cover, handing over work and worrying about deadlines not being fulfilled.
-Surely this will boost productivity and output?
+Surely this will improve productivity and output?
 That is not the case.

 A break from work will allow you and your people to switch off, de-stress, regain focus and re-energise.
 This is essential if you want to create a sustainable culture of engagement, productivity and happiness, thus reinforcing the importance for annual leave throughout your organisation.